jonasm2-cs/Azure-SOC-Project/README.md

 # Azure SOC Project

 ## Objective
 This Azure Security Operations Center (SOC) project is aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus is to setup a SOC in Azure, using a free Azure subscription.
-Then we will create a Virtual Machine (VM) that will be open to the internet to act as a honeypot. from there we will be forwarding logs to a central repository that will be intergrated to Microsoft Sentinel to analyze real-world attack data.
+The primary focus is to setup a Security Operations Center in Azure, using a free Azure subscription.
+Then we will create a Virtual Machine (VM) that will be open to the internet to act as a honeypot.
+From there we will be forwarding logs to a central repository that will be intergrated to Microsoft Sentinel to analyze real-world attack data.

 ## Tools Used